-A geisha is highly known for her tedious upkeep in her looks.
-Her appearance changes throughout her career, from the girlish, heavily made-up maiko to the more sombre appearance of an older established geisha.
+A geisha is highly known for her meticulous upkeep of her looks.
+Her appearance changes throughout her career, from the girlish, heavily made-up maiko to the more sombre appearance of an older, established geisha.
 Here, we look into the beauty trademarks of the Geisha and their significance.

 White Face

-In modern times the traditional makeup of apprentice geisha is one of their most recognizable characteristics, though established geisha generally only wear full white face makeup characteristic of maiko during special performances.
-It is also said that white skin is considered the most beautiful for women at that time.
+In modern times, the traditional makeup of apprentice geisha is one of their most recognisable characteristics, though established geisha generally wear only full white face makeup, characteristic of maiko, during special performances.
+It is also said that white skin was considered the most beautiful for women at that time.

 Nape of neck